 Many new product projects tend to go wrong here; they revolve around personas built too similar to one another, merely changing gender or age.
 Knuckle down on your user personas.
 Who are they?
 How old are they?
 What gender do they identify with?
 What’s their occupation?
 Where are they from?
 What's their name?
 And most importantly, what specific need does your product solve?

 Ensure that all of these factors are different but accurate to the data you have available.
 Use Google Analytics, social media, and other audience data to help you build these out.

 Naming personas will help a product development team be able to design for someone, not something.
 Build enough of a persona for the team to be relatable and understand, by doing so they’ll create an end-product that fits someone’s- and therefore the market’s- identified needs.

 Support these personas with user stories.
 For example, “As Cindy, someone who does XYZ, I need this product to XYZ.”
-By using these customer needs as support starting blocks when designing a new product, your design team will create something that remains true to purpose and market fit.
+By using these customer needs as support when designing a new product, your design team will create something that remains true to purpose and market fit.

-4. Release Details
+4. Release Notes